 The elegance and artistry of BOTOX in Seattle is redefined here.
-Well Medical Arts in the Best Botox in Seattle.
+Well Medical Arts is the Best Botox in Seattle.

 BOTOX Cosmetic is a wonderful cost-effective Wrinkle Reducer for both Men and Women.
 It’s simple and really works well.
 Dominique Well ARNP, our expert injector has lots of experience and knows how to place BOTOX to create a natural refreshed look.
 She uses the principle of less is more to achieve a Natural, Healthy, Youthful look and is one of the most sought after Seattle Botox specialists.

 The standard starting dosage for BOTOX is 20 Units per area according to Allergan, at Well Medical Arts we have a 20 unit minimum for all Botox and Xeomin appointments.